lwhiteley/node-encapsulation/README.md

 };
 ```

-Therefore, instead of exposing methods/properties you dont really want to then you could do the following
+Therefore, instead of exposing methods/properties you don't really want to then you could do the following

 ```js
 var encapsulate = require('encapsulation').build;